Code of Conduct in Practice #4: Social Work Records

 Reflections

-1. How am I ensuring that I make time in my working day/week to record my interactions with clients in a timely way?
+1. How do I make time in my working day/week to record my interactions with clients promptly?

 3. How am I capturing key decisions and risks in my records?

-4. Am I aware of and following my organisation’s policy on records?
+4. Am I aware of and following my organisation’s policy on record keeping?

 5. How am I ensuring that I’m using client information for the purposes that were intended when the information was collected?

-6. Am I aware of what is defined as a record under Section 4 the Public Records Act 2005, for example text messages, images, and diary entries?
+6. Am I aware of what is defined as a record under Section 4 the Public Records Act 2005?

 Summary

-The SWRB Code of Conduct outlines the expectations that all social workers keep clear and accurate records of their interactions with clients.
-It expects that records are timely, are held securely at all times and only used for professional purposes.
+The Code outlines the expectations that all social workers keep clear and accurate records of their interactions with clients.
+It expects that records are timely, always held securely and only used for professional purposes.
 Meeting these expectations can be difficult, given the many requirements placed on social workers.
-However, maintaining accurate and timely records promotes good social work practice and accountability to those you’re working with.
-Good record keeping not only protects your clients, but also protects you as a social worker if you are involved in a complaints procedure.
+However, maintaining accurate and timely records promotes good social work practice and accountability to those you’re working with., This protects both your clients and you as a social worker.

 Related Advice